 A problem of the definition of the position operator in relativistic quantum theory has been discussed since the beginning of the 1930s and it has been noted that when quantum theory is combined with relativity the existence of the position operator with correct physical properties becomes a problem.
 The above definition has been proposed by Newton and Wigner in Ref.
-[20].
-They worked in the approach when elementary particles are described by local fields rather than unitary IRs.
-The Fourier transform of such fields describes states where the energy can be positive and negative and this is interpreted such that local quantum fields describe a particle and its antiparticle simultaneously.
+[21].
+They worked in the approach when elementary particles are described by local fields $\Psi(x)$ defined on the whole Minkowski space rather than unitary IRs.
+As noted above, such fields cannot be treated as single-particle wave functions.
+The spacial Fourier transform of such fields at t = const describes states where the energy can be positive and negative and this is interpreted such that local quantum fields describe a particle and its antiparticle simultaneously.
 Newton and Wigner first discuss the spinless case and consider only states on the upper Lorentz hyperboloid where the energy is positive.
 For such states the representation operators act in the same way as in the case of spinless unitary IRs.
 With this definition the coordinate wave function $\psi(\mathbf{r})$ can be again defined by Eq.
 (4) and a question arises whether such a position operator has all the required properties.

-For example, in the introductory section of the well-known textbook [21] the following arguments are given in favor of the statement that in relativistic quantum theory it is not possible to define a physical position operator.
+For example, in the introductory section of the well-known textbook [22] the following arguments are given in favor of the statement that in relativistic quantum theory it is not possible to define a physical position operator.
 Suppose that we measure coordinates of an electron with the mass m.
 When the uncertainty of coordinates is of the order of \hbar/mc , the uncertainty of momenta is of the order of mc, the uncertainty of energy is of the order of mc^2 and hence creation of electron-positron pairs is allowed.
 As a consequence, it is not possible to localize the electron with the accuracy better than its Compton wave length \hbar/mc .
 Hence, for a particle with a nonzero mass exact measurement is possible only either in the nonrelativistic limit (when $c \to \infty$) or classical limit (when $\hbar \to 0$).
 In the case of the photon, as noted by Pauli (see p.
 191 of Ref.
-[10]), the coordinate cannot be measured with the accuracy better than \hbar/p where p is the magnitude of the photon momentum.
+[11]), the coordinate cannot be measured with the accuracy better than \hbar/p where p is the magnitude of the photon momentum.
 The quantity $\lambda = 2\pi\hbar/p$ is called the photon wave length although, as noted in Sec.
 1, the meaning of this quantity in quantum case might be fully different than in classical one.
 Since $\lambda \to 0$ in the formal limit $\hbar \to 0$, Pauli concludes that "Only within the confines of the classical ray concept does the position of the photon have a physical significance".